Vinni-Cedraz/push_swap_averager/README.md

 `mersenne_twister_algorithm.c`.

-Now, with more well-distributed permutations the program takes 2 seconds to calculate the avereage of the size 100 with the same margin of error of 10 operations.
-Remember it was taking 30 seconds to do the same with the old algorithm.
-And for the size 500 it narrows down to a margin of error of 46 operations in a one and a half minute test instead of the 22 minutes it would take with the Fisher-Yates algorihm to achieve the same accuracy.
+Now, with more well-distributed permutations the program takes 2 seconds to calculate the avereage of the size 100 with a margin of error of 4 operations.
+That is an improvement of 2400% in accuracy, without adding any extra time to the program executtion.

 I know I could have done it all with a short `Bash` script, and it would make for a shorter code and a simpler program.
 In fact, I had done it before...
 But it was taking three and one half hours to test 10,000 combinations of size
 500. This is why this tester was written in `C`: a compiled language with low-level scope which is usually faster and supports a multithreaded approach.

-So this is why I bothered to make this test: to have a quick and accurate way of assessing the average-cases of push_swap programs, but mostly to learn a lot of stuff in the process of (hopefully) achieving that.

 ## Trivia
 - The longest English word with all its letters in alphabetical order is